 2019-JUN-20: U.S. Supreme Court rules in favor of the integration of Church and State:

-The U.S. Supreme Court agreed with the request of the Trump Administration to allow the cross to stay on public land in Bladensburg, Maryland.
+The U.S. Supreme Court agreed with the request of the Trump Administration and of the State of Maryland to allow the cross to stay on public land in Bladensburg, MD.
 The case is: American Legion v.
 American Humanist Association.
 The Justices' vote was 7 to 2.
 Justice Alito wrote the majority opinion for the court, saying:

 "... contrary to respondents' intimations, there is no evidence of discriminatory intent in the selection of the design of the memorial or the decision of a Maryland commission to maintain it.
 The Religion Clause of the Constitution aim to foster a society in which people of all beliefs can live together harmoniously, and the presence of the Bladensburg Cross on the land where it has stood for so many years is fully consistent with that aim."
 6, 7